littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Arra.md

 With his new found abilities Arra was able to conjure a new companion called [[../Companions and Mounts/Vum]], a spider-eating wasp.

+Arra revealed to [[Swamp Potato]] that when [[../Shamuti Island/Fudrana|Fudrana]] brought him back to life and the rest of the party carried out The Oath, he learned the way of the [[../Lore/Druids|Druids]] and now has druidic powers.
+They agree to train and learn their new skills together.

 ---
 aliases:
 - Arra Abu Acre Dento